Welcome to the Agua Caliente Indian Reservation

 Plan a day-trip to Tahquitz Canyon and enjoy a round-trip hike to our Tahquitz Falls, a 60-foot spectacular waterfall.
 Learn about the Legend of Tahquitz as told by our elders captured on video and played throughout the day in our theater room at the Tahquitz Visitor Center.
 Then, take your own 2-mile journey into the canyon to see ancient rock art, rock mortars and more.

-Enjoy the beauty of downtown Palm Springs through our eyes at the Agua Caliente Cultural Plaza, featuring our world-class Agua Caliente Cultural Museum.
+Coming soon, enjoy the beauty of downtown Palm Springs through our eyes at the Agua Caliente Cultural Plaza, featuring our world-class Agua Caliente Cultural Museum.
 Walk the Oasis Trail and take in the beauty of our ancestral canyons as replicated here in the middle of town.
 Relax in our ancient healing waters of the Agua Caliente Hot Mineral Spring at The Spa at Sèc-he, our state-of-the-art spa.

 Whether you are visiting for a day or a week, there's plenty to do and see on the Agua Caliente Indian Reservation.
 We invite you to enhance your intercultural understanding of the Agua Caliente people and learn about our culture, traditions and way of life.